-App icons are the interactive brand signs that present the application on different platforms supporting the original identity of the digital product.
+App icons are the interactive brand or function signs that present the application on different platforms supporting the original identity of the digital product.
 In most cases, it features the logo of the app designed according to the requirements set for this kind of icon.
 However, it also can apply something else, for example, a mascot or an abstract combination of corporate colors.
 The effective solution is usually based on thorough market and competition research with the aim of creating an original icon that won’t get lost on the screen full of other app icons.

 Elephun App Icon

 Reborn app icon

 Favicon, also known as URL icon or bookmark icon, is a special type of symbol which represents the product or brand in the URL-line of the browser as well as in the bookmark tab.
 It allows users to get a quick visual connection with it while they are browsing.
 This interface element proved itself effective for productive website promotion and good recognizability of its visual identity.

 Types Based on Visual Performance